neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 </body>
 ```

-and then adding CSS color variables similar to the media queries:
+and then adding CSS color variables:

 ```css
 body:has(#theme-dark:checked) {